marco76/marco76.github.io/_posts/2018-12-01-why-is-so-complicated-to-contribute.md

 image: '/assets/img/'

-introduction: 'Why is so complicated to contribute in an open source project?'
+introduction: 'Open Source Java, how to improve the participation?'
 ---

 # The goal of this post